Prime exceptional divisors on holomorphic symplectic varieties and monodromy-reflections: Appendix: A calculation of an ample cone

 Let $\nu:\widetilde{C}\rightarrow C$ be the normalization.
 Let $\tilde{p}:\widetilde{C}\rightarrow M_H(w+\nolinebreak tv_0)$ be the morphism extending the restriction of $\beta_t$.
 The morphism $\pi_1:\nolinebreak I_t(w)\rightarrow M_H(w)^t$ is a birational morphism, which restricts as an isomorphism over $\pi_1^{-1}\left[M_H(w)^t\setminus M_H(w)^{t+1}\right]$.
 Hence, the morphism $\nu:\widetilde{C}\rightarrow C$ factors through a morphism $\tilde{\nu}:\widetilde{C}\rightarrow I_t(w)$, satisfying $\tilde{p}=\pi_2\circ \tilde{\nu}$ and $\nu=\pi_1\circ\tilde{\nu}$.
 We have the equality $\int_C\sigma_w=\int_{\widetilde{C}}\nu^*(\sigma_w)= \deg\left(\tilde{p}^*\sigma_{w+tv_0}\right)$, by equation (\ref{eq-two-pullbacks-of-sigma-are-equal}).
 If $C$ is contained in a fiber of $\beta_t$, then $\deg\left(\tilde{p}^*\sigma_{w+tv_0}\right)=0$.
 Otherwise, the morphism $\tilde{p}:\widetilde{C}\rightarrow M_H(w+tv_0)$ is non-constant, and $\deg\left(\tilde{p}^*\sigma_{w+tv_0}\right)\geq 0$, by the induction hypothesis.

 Proof of part \ref{lemma-item-extremal-class}) The degree of the nef class $e+2f$ is $(e+2f,e+2f)=2$, which is positive, so $e+2f$ is also big (\cite{huybrects-basic-results}, Corollary 3.10).
-Hence $e+2f$ is semi-ample, by the Base-point-free Theorem, since the canonical line-bundle of $M_H(v)$ is trivial (\cite{kollar-mori-book}, Theorem 3.3).
-Thus, there exists a sufficiently large integer $m$, such that the line-bundle $L$ with $c_1(L)=m(e+2f)$ induces a regular morphism $\varphi_L:M_H(v)\rightarrow \linsys{L}^*$, which is birational onto its image.
+Hence $e+2f$ is semi-ample, by the Base-point-free Theorem, since the canonical line bundle of $M_H(v)$ is trivial (\cite{kollar-mori-book}, Theorem 3.3).
+Thus, there exists a sufficiently large integer $m$, such that the line bundle $L$ with $c_1(L)=m(e+2f)$ induces a regular morphism $\varphi_L:M_H(v)\rightarrow \linsys{L}^*$, which is birational onto its image.
 Let $Y$ be the normalization of the image and $\pi:M_H(v)\rightarrow Y$ the natural morphism.
-The line bundle $L$ restricts to the trivial line-bundle on each fiber of $\beta_1: [E\setminus M_H(v)^2]\rightarrow M_H(v+v_0)$, by \cite{markman-part-two}, Lemma 4.11.
+The line bundle $L$ restricts to the trivial line bundle on each fiber of $\beta_1: [E\setminus M_H(v)^2]\rightarrow M_H(v+v_0)$, by \cite{markman-part-two}, Lemma 4.11.
 Hence, the exceptional locus $Exc(\pi)$ of $\pi$ contains $E$.
 Now $Exc(\pi)$ can not contain any other divisor, since $E$ is the unique exceptional divisor on $M_H(v)$, by part \ref{lemma-item-e-and-f-generate-the-Pef-cone}.

 Proof of Part \ref{lemma-item-Y-has-A-1-singularities}) The image $\pi(E)\subset Y$ has codimension $2$ in $Y$, by Lemma \ref{lemma-line-bundle-e+2f-is-nef} and Claim \ref{claim-equality-of-two-pullbacks}.
 These results show, furthermore, that the restriction of $\pi$ to $E$ factors through $\beta_1$ and a dominant birational map from $M_H(v+v_0)$ to $\pi(E)$.
 Hence, the generic fiber of $\restricted{\pi}{E}$ is a smooth rational curve.
 Part \ref{lemma-item-Y-has-A-1-singularities} thus follows from Proposition \ref{prop-dissident-locus} (see also Namikawa's classification of singularities in section 1.8 of \cite{namikawa}).
 This completes the proof of Lemma \ref{lemma-ample-cone}. \end{proof} }